 Sweet Ways to Donate Halloween Candy: Ronald McDonald House, Operation Shoebox, and More

-If you've got too much candy on November 1, the perfect way to rid your house of excess sugar is to donate Halloween candy.
+If you've got too much candy after Halloween, rid your house of excess sugar and donate Halloween candy you don't want your kids eating!
 We've found five charitable organizations where you can donate Halloween candy.
 From our troops to kids in the hospital to local soup kitchens, we found places that will put your excess candy to better use than cavities and tummy aches.

 If you want to hang on to a few pieces after you donate Halloween candy, we have more creative uses for sweet stuff!
 Check out these candy science experiments, plus plenty more activities and inspiration for Halloween weekend in our Halloween Guide.